MahmudAntor/COSC_5p07/README.md

 ### Server Overview:

-The server creates a socket and keep listening for incoming requests.
-When request is received from a new client, a new thread gets created for handling the client.
-This thread takes care of receiving the data, decoding it and saving it in the output file.
-Upon completing it's job, the thread gets terminated.
+The server is a parallel computing entity.
+It utilizes threads to handle concurrent clients.
+It creates a socket and keeps listening for the incoming requests.
+When a request is received from a new client, a new thread is created for handling the client.
+This thread takes care of receiving the data, decoding it, and saving it in the output file.
+Upon completing its job, the thread gets terminated.
+The programme ends when all of the threads have finished processing and have been joined in the code.

 ### Client Overview: